vipul-pawar/picTale/README.md

 # 📸 picTale

-**picTale** is a Django-based web application designed to let users upload, share, and view photos and videos.
-It’s optimized for responsive design and styled using Tailwind CSS for a modern and minimal UI experience.
+**picTale** is a Django-based web application that allows users to upload, view, edit, and delete photos and videos.
+It provides a clean, responsive user interface using Tailwind CSS and supports full **CRUD operations** for media content.

 ## 🚀 Features